threefoldfoundation/info_threefold/src/farming/farming_solutions/saturnv1/saturn_v1.md

 [Try the Calculator](https://secure.threefold.me/sheet/#/2/sheet/view/bn9RY8qkB2QSvhNGnk+RNTqiz2YwVoZeGN+UrntDYhU/)

-*To download the sheet click file > export. we recommend editing it in Open Office.
+*To download the sheet click file > export. we recommend editing it in [onlyoffice](https://www.onlyoffice.com/) .
 Google Sheets and Excel should work as well but some formulas might break*

 ## Dimensions